-Every year from July to August, the dialogue among inmates and staff at California State Prison, Corcoran, revolves around the Fittest Man competition.
-Meanwhile, the nearby Substance Abuse Treatment Facility and State Prison at Corcoran also held their first fitness competition (see separate story below).
+Every year from July to August, the dialogue among the population and staff at California State Prison, Corcoran, revolves around the Fittest Man competition.
+Meanwhile, nearby Substance Abuse Treatment Facility and State Prison at Corcoran also held their first fitness competition (see separate story below).

 Through Visions Adult School, the four-week contest is designed for the most determined, disciplined, and fittest inmates on the yard.
 There is no sports-network coverage, six-figure payouts, or high-dollar equipment for these athletes.
 The days of weight piles are long gone since the pendulum swung decades ago to remove them from the yards.
 However, the men who compete are willing to give everything they have to get a chance to hold the prestigious title of Corcoran prison’s Fittest Man.

 The contest involves grueling challenges which include carrying a 70-pound heavy bag, the famous “prison” burpees, pull-ups, chest-ups, muscle-ups, running, squats, sit-ups, and the 250-pound tire flip.
 There is no shade on the 100-degree-plus yards and for four weeks the participants endure heat and extreme conditions for their own personal challenge and the bragging rights that come with the title.

 The competition was designed and started in 2014 by Coach Heidi Wippel who saw the need to build a culture at Corcoran prison where the gyms could be used for their original purpose.
 A place where the inmates could channel their substance-abuse issues, redirect their anger, improve their self-confidence and social skills, and have an outlet or coping mechanism to deal with the stresses of prison life.
 All of these benefits are skills they must develop in order to stay out of trouble while they are in prison.
 Most importantly, exercise and a fitness routine will help keep them from coming back to prison.